Frequently Asked Questions

 Do I have to be an interior designer to buy your sconces?

 No, we sell equally to anyone without regard to who they are or how they found us or what their requirements may be.
 We are an internet company which means the maximum saving to the customer.
+Interior designers are always welcome to purchase our lighting.
+We assume you are reimbursed for your skill rather than by reselling out lighting to others.

 Can I get a discount from your listed prices?